-Miss Universe Jamaica Suffers Brain Hemorrhage Stage Fall
+Miss Universe Jamaica Gabrielle Henry Critical After Stage Fall

 Miss Universe Jamaica Dr. Gabrielle Henry remains in critical condition following a devastating stage fall that resulted in life-threatening injuries during the preliminary evening gown competition in Bangkok, Thailand.
 The ophthalmologist sustained an intracranial hemorrhage with loss of consciousness after falling through an opening on the stage on November 19, 2025.